sass/sass/doc-src/SASS_REFERENCE.md

   even if the template file changes.
   Setting this to true may give small performance gains.
   It always defaults to false.
-  Only has meaning within Ruby on Rails or Merb.
+  Only has meaning within Rack, Ruby on Rails, or Merb.

 {#always_update-option} `:always_update`
 : Whether the CSS files should be updated every time a controller is accessed, as opposed to only when the template has been modified.
   Defaults to false.
-  Only has meaning within Ruby on Rails or Merb.
+  Only has meaning within Rack, Ruby on Rails,x or Merb.

 {#always_check-option} `:always_check`
-: Whether a Sass template should be checked for updates every time a controller is accessed, as opposed to only when the Rails server starts.
+: Whether a Sass template should be checked for updates every time a controller is accessed, as opposed to only when the server starts.
   If a Sass template has been updated, it will be recompiled and will overwrite the corresponding CSS file.
   Defaults to false in production mode, true otherwise.
-  Only has meaning within Ruby on Rails or Merb.
+  Only has meaning within Rack, Ruby on Rails, or Merb.

 {#full_exception-option} `:full_exception`
 : Whether an error in the Sass code